Ananyaiitbhilai/GDSC-Explorers/README.md

 Google Developer Students Club is an inclusive community where people can collaborate, learn,share, connect and develop technical skills. <br>
 The GDSC team of a University or college can organize various Workshops, Hackathons, Study jam sessions, Bootcamps, Project-Building activities etc. They also provide you with the opportunity to learn various life-fulfilling skills with training sessions.
 Along with savouring the talks by experts, you can hone your skills by helping the local community resolve their daily difficulties.
 ## How to add your ideas?
-Go to .md file.<br>
+1. Go to Table.md file.
-1. First item.
-1. Second item.
-1. Third item.
+1.